 Steven A. Beebe (Ph.D.
 University of Missouri-Columbia) is Regents’ and University Distinguished Professor of Communication Studies at Texas State University.
-He has been Chair of the Department of Communication Studies since 1986 and also serves as Associate Dean of the College of Fine Arts and Communication.
+He has been Chair of the Department of Communication Studies since 1986 and served as Associate Dean of the College of Fine Arts and Communication for twenty-five years.

 The National Speaker’s Association named Steve Outstanding Communication Professor in America.
 At Texas State, Steve has received the President’s Award for Excellence in Research—the university’s highest research award—and the President’s Award for Excellence in Service—the university’s highest service award.
 He has received teaching awards at each university at which he has taught, including being named Honors Professor of the Year at Texas State.
 His undergraduate and master’s degree alma mater, the University of Central Missouri, selected him, along with his wife Sue, as Distinguished Alumni for 2010.
 Music remains one of Steve’s life passions.
 He is an organist and pianist and a struggling cellist.